 C. The source of this blessing is Christ. "...with every spiritual blessing in Christ."
 The only way a person can receive the Father's blessings is through His Son, Jesus Christ.
 The spiritual blessings are in Christ.
 That's why they're in the heavenly realms, for that's where Christ now is.
 Indeed, in the first fourteen verses of Ephesians, Jesus Christ is referred to fifteen times.
-Verse 2 says that grace comes from

-God the Father and the Lord Jesus Christ.
+Verse 2 says that grace comes from God the Father and the Lord Jesus Christ.
 Verse 5 says that adoption comes through Jesus Christ.
 So does forgiveness (verse 7).
 So does the gift of the Holy Spirit (13).

 The point is, if you don't have Christ you are flat broke and blessing-less.
 You're spiritually bankrupt, helplessly and hopelessly in debt.
+That's how we all came into this world.

-On the other hand, if you have repented of your sins and received Jesus Christ as your Savior, you have been blessed and are the possessor of every available spiritual blessing.
+But if you have repented of your sins and received Jesus Christ as your Savior, you have been blessed and are the possessor of every available spiritual blessing.
 It's all yours, and it's yours because God the Father gave it to you in His Son.

-Let me give you a couple of texts that expound on this marvelous truth...
+Let me give you a couple of texts that elaborate on this marvelous truth...